Catch some of the most epic swells in Southern California

 If you’re new to surfing, 36th Street is the perfect place to get your bearings in the water.
 Waves here are calmer and there is less of a crowd.
 When the swells are a little bigger, you can ride fun peaks.
 If you want to stick to smaller waves, stay closer to the pier.
 Check out 36th Street in the summer or winter for an enjoyable surf without any of the intimidation.

 Newport Point can be a fickle surf spot, but when the waves get going, they’re a legendary ride.
 In 1988, Hurricane Linda brought what is known as Pipeline to Newport Point.
-The pipeline is when large waves break in shallow water, creating a curl of water that surfers can tube ride.
+Pipeline is when large waves break in shallow water, creating a curl of water that surfers can tube ride.
 These elite waves are considered the most challenging in the world.

 Spring is the best time to try and catch the waves at Newport Point, especially in March.
 So if you’re ready to take on the Pipeline, Newport Point is the place for you.